 Sarah Rothenberg — Artistic and General Director

-Under her leadership, Da Camera has been a three-time winner of Chamber Music America-ASCAP’s Adventurous Programming Award, was awarded the CMAcclaim Award and received a unique Special Commendation for Outstanding Programming Concepts from Chamber Music America in 1999.
-She has been a Senior Fellow at the New School’s Vera List Center for Art and Politics in New York, and was visiting artist-in-residence at the Mitchell Center for the Arts at University of Houston in 2008.
-Sarah Rothenberg’s writings appear in the literary journals TriQuarterly, Threepenny Review, Brick and Conjunctions, as well as The Musical Quarterly, Nexus and Chamber Music; and in The Crisis of Criticism (ed.
-Maurice Berger/New Press) and Rackstraw Downes: Onsite Paintings (2010).
+Under her leadership, Da Camera has been a three-time winner of Chamber Music America-ASCAP’s Adventurous Programming Award, was awarded the CMAcclaim Award, and received a Special Commendation for Outstanding Programming Concepts from Chamber Music America in 1999.
+She has been a Senior Fellow at the New School’s Vera List Center for Art and Politics in New York, and visiting artist-in-residence at the Cynthia Woods Mitchell Center for the Arts at University of Houston.
+Sarah Rothenberg’s writings on music, art and literature appear in The Threepenny Review, Brick, TriQuarterly and Conjunctions, as well as The Musical Quarterly, Nexus, Chamber Music, The Crisis of Criticism (ed.
+Maurice Berger/New Press) and Rackstraw Downes: Onsite Paintings (Parrish Art Museum 2010).

 Sarah Rothenberg’s early training was at The Juilliard School with Herbert Stessin.
 After graduating from The Curtis Institute of Music, where her teachers were Seymour Lipkin and Mieczeslaw Horszowski, she studied the music of Olivier Messiaen with the composer’s wife, Yvonne Loriod, in Paris.
 In 2000, she was awarded the French Medal of Chevalier dans l'Ordre des Arts et des Lettres.